Saeid-Najjarghabel/HEC-ABM/README.md

 ## Citation

-If you use this software, please cite the related paper and this repository.
+If you use this code, please cite the related paper and this repository.
 A citation template is provided in `CITATION.cff`.